 Since 1st January 2012, all travellers arriving in Sri Lanka must have a visa.
 Visitors must apply for the official Electronic Travel Authorisation via www.eta.gov.lk.
 There is a small fee for the visa, and you must have at least six months left on your passport at time of travel in order for the visa to be approved.
 Citizens from Singapore, The Seychelles and The Maldives are exempt.
+It is also possible for tourists to complete their Arrival Cards online up to three days before their flight.
+This can be done at: https://eservices.immigration.gov.lk/emb/eEmbarkation.
 For more information, see our Visa section.

 Travelling in Sri Lanka is extremely safe, but caution should always be exercised when visiting a new country, particularly if you find yourself in an unfamiliar environment.
 Your personal safety is your own responsibility.
 Please take extra care when in an area where there may be wild animals and keep a safe distance away should one cross your path.
 Be mindful of any signs stating that an area is restricted or dangerous due to the presence of wild animals, but be aware that not all unsafe areas are marked as such – if in doubt, always check.